aws-samples/step-functions-workflows-collection/scatter-gather/README.md

 ## How it works

-1. Messages are sent to an an SQS queue that resides in the AWS account.
-2. When the state machine is executed, it will invoke a Lambda function that will call receiveMessage API to read the messages in the SQS queue, and then send the messages receieved to the next state.
+1. When the state machine is executed, it will invoke a 'recipient list' of AWS Lambda functions (specified in the request message) passing in the request details.
-3. The state machine will check if there are any messages to process according to the output of the Lambda function.
-If there are no messages to process, the state machine will finish with a succeed state.
-4. If there are messages to process, the state machine's map state will iterate over each message received to save it to dynamoDB, remove it from the SQS queue, and finally publish it to an SNS topic.
-SNS will send an email to the user containing the content of the message.
-Once all messages are proccessed, the state machine will finish with a succeed state.
+2. The response from each AWS Lambda function will be aggregated into a single message that illustrates the various 'quotes' that were received for the request.
+3. The aggregated response will be stored in an Amazon DynamoDB table.

 ## Image
 ![image](./resources/stepfunctions_graph.png)